worthyag/SixLove/reports/finalReport.md

 <br>

-I then had to make sure that the tennis session data was being sent to calendar page, and that the calendar view (**code snippet 21**) knew what to do depending on which modal was submitting the form.
+I then had to make sure that the tennis session data was being sent to calendar page, and that the calendar view (**figure 94**) knew what to do depending on which modal was submitting the form.
 This logic was achieved through the use of a hidden id input that I added to the form.
 This meant that the calendar view knew which sessions to edit and which sessions to delete, though this wasn't necessary for adding tennis sessions.

 ```python
 @login_required